 Student Stationery & Gifts

-Stationery often isn’t top of your shopping list and it’s not the most exciting thing to be spending your student loan on, but let’s be honest: it’s an essential.
+Stationery often isn’t top of your shopping list and it’s not the most exciting thing to be spending your student loan on, but let’s be honest: it’s essential.
 Thankfully there are lots of ways to stock up on discounted stationery supplies through Student Discount Squirrel retailers, so you needn’t spend any more of your cash on it all than you need to.

-Student Stationery: The Essentials
+Student Stationery & Gifts: The Essentials

 Student Gifts: Buying For Others

 Juggling student finances isn’t always easy and yet somehow despite having known the birthdays and occasion dates for our family friends, these things always manage to catch you out and get you scrabbling for cash and ideas sharpish!
 Thankfully, many retailers selling gifts offer student discounts, even when the goods you’re buying aren’t necessarily for students at all.
-However, it does give you the opportunity to buy gifts that you may before not have been able to afford.
+However, it does give you the opportunity to buy presents that you may before not have been able to afford.
 Of course, in an ideal world you’d have unlimited time and budget to pick out a thoughtful gift, but hey, life gets in the way sometimes.
 Instead, some gifts can seem thoughtful but suit many:

 - Hotel Chocolat do a whole range of chocolate products including boxes of chocolates expertly shaped so they can fit through a letterbox – ideal for sending presents to loved ones, even if they’re not about for the postman every day.